 - Cover with plastic wrap until ready to use.

 - Prepare Dough.
 If using active dry yeast, place warmed milk into bowl of electric mixer.
 Sprinkle yeast and approximately 1 teaspoon of the honey over the milk.
 Using a fork, stir the mixture to distribute the sugar and to ensure all the yeast granules are hydrated.
 Allow to sit for approximately 3-5 minutes until the mixture gets foamy.

 - Once the yeast mixture is foamy, add the room temperature egg, the room temperature egg yolk, and the vanilla to the mixture.
 Using the dough hook, turn the mixer on at a low speed and add the rest of the honey.
 With the mixer running at the lowest speed, add the flour.
 As the flour starts to get absorbed by the liquid mixture, raise the mixer to a medium speed.
 You may need to turn the mixer off once or twice to wipe down the sides of the bowl with a rubber spatula.
 Allow to knead for approximately 3 minutes.
 The dough should clean the sides of the bowl.
-If it is too wet (sticking to the sides and bottom of the bowl), add some flour, no more than 1 tbsp. at a time.
-If the mixture is too dry, add a little milk, 1 tsp. at a time.
+If it is too wet (sticking to the sides and bottom of the bowl), add some flour, no more than 1 Tablespoon at a time.
+If the mixture is too dry, add a little milk, 1 teaspoon at a time.

 - Lower the mixer speed to low (1 or 2 on the KitchenAid) and slowly add the salt, allowing it to knead into the dough, an additional 3 minutes.
 Stop the mixer and take a small piece of dough and stretch it between your fingers.
 It should form a “window pane”, meaning is should get thin enough that it is translucent without ripping.
 If it is not at that point yet, continue kneading in the machine at 1 minute intervals.
 (It may just need an additional minute or two to reach the window pane stage.)